darciea/Energy-Saving-Automatic-Street-Lights/README.md

 The principal learning objectives for this project are:

 - Implement a working microprocessor based system to achieve a more complex real world task
-- Develop your ability to independently plan, organise and structure your code
+- Develop ability to independently plan, organise and structure your code
-- Improve your grasp of the C language and writing your own functions
+- Improve grasp of the C language and writing your own functions

 ## Brief